Saghen/frizbee/README.md

 # Frizbee

 Frizbee is a SIMD fuzzy string matcher written in Rust.
 The core of the algorithm uses Smith-Waterman with affine gaps, similar to FZF, but with many of the scoring bonuses from FZY.
-In the included benchmark, with typo resistance disabled, it outperforms nucleo by 3-5x and scales well with multithreading (~1.25x slow down), see [benchmarks](./BENCHMARKS.md).
+In the included benchmark, with typo resistance disabled, it outperforms [nucleo](https://github.com/helix-editor/nucleo) by ~2x and supports multithreading (WIP), see [benchmarks](./BENCHMARKS.md).
 It matches against bytes directly, ignoring unicode.
 Used by [blink.cmp](https://github.com/saghen/blink.cmp), [fff.nvim](https://github.com/dmtrKovalenko/fff.nvim) and eventually by [blink.pick](https://github.com/saghen/blink.pick).

+Special thank you to [stefanboca](https://github.com/stefanboca) and [ii14](https://github.com/ii14)!

 ## Usage